dubinsky/dubinsky/_posts/2020-06-29-bintray-gradle-plugin.md

 but I prefer to use the "new" `plugins` DSL instead of the `apply plugin`, and declare all the subproject's plugins upfront.

-This is how the `library.gradle` file looks like:
+This is how the `library.gradle` file looks:

 ```groovy
 ext.configureLibrary = {